-“Being cognizant of time and stopping to do what needs to be done is one of the most challenging aspects of diabetes care.
-It is easy to lose track of time when you’re surfing or having fun with your friends,” she adds.
+“being cognizant of time and stopping to do what needs to be done is one of the most challenging aspects of diabetes. it is easy to lose track of time when you're surfing or having fun with your friends.”

 Emily has very good diabetes control.
 Her parents have always been her biggest supporters.
 Since her diagnosis six years ago, they have attended every one of her diabetes appointments at CHOP.
 Whatever they can do to help Emily manage her diabetes, they are ready and willing — and for that, Emily is grateful!